Finitely forcible graphons and permutons: Introduction

 In this paper, we are interested in finite forcibility of graph limits (graphons) and permutation limits (permutons).
 We start with proving an analogue of the result of Lov\'asz and S\'os~\cite{bib-lovasz08+} for permutons, which is stated as Corollary~\ref{cor-force}.
 We then focus on finite forcibility of permutons with infinite recursive structure, and on the interplay between finite forcibility of permutons and graphons, partly motivated by Question~11 from~\cite{bib-lovasz11+}.

 A graph can be associated with a permutation in the following way: the vertices of the graph correspond to the elements of the permutation and two of them are joined by an edge if they form an inversion.
 Along the same lines, a graphon can be associated with a permuton.
 For example, the graphon associated with the limit of random permutations is one of the candidates for a finite forcible ``2-dimensional'' graphon (see Section~\ref{sec:concl} for more details).
 Unfortunately, we show that there exist finitely forcible permutons such that the associated graphons are not finitely forcible.
 In Section~\ref{sect-infinite}, we find two families of finitely forcible permutons, which have infinite recursive structure.
 Then, we show that the associated graphons are not finitely forcible in Section~\ref{sect-graphon}, where we prove this result for all graphons with the recursive structure analogous to that of permutons from Section~\ref{sect-infinite}.
 Still, we believe that some permutons leading to ``2-dimensional'' graphons can be finitely forcible and we mention two particular cases at the end of the paper.
-Also let us remark that the methods we use in Section~\ref{sect-infinite} were subsequently extended by Jan Volec and two of the authors~\cite{bib-comp} to resolve Conjecture 9 from~\cite{bib-lovasz11+} on compactness of finitely forcible graphons.
+Also let us remark that the methods we use in Section~\ref{sect-infinite} were subsequently extended by Jan Volec and two of the authors~\cite{bib-comp} to resolve Conjecture 9 from~\cite{bib-lovasz11+} on the compactness of finitely forcible graphons and they were also used to resolve Conjecture 10 on the dimension of such graphons in~\cite{bib-inf}.